Penis Enlargement: Does It Work?

-One newer -- and low-risk -- procedure can work for certain men.
+One newer -- and possibly lower-risk -- procedure may work for certain men.
 In some cases, the scrotum attaches high up on the shaft of the penis.
 Partially disconnecting the scrotum can reveal more of the shaft, making the penis look longer.
 The surgery takes 20 minutes and can be done on an outpatient basis, O'Leary says.

 Penis Enlargement Surgery Risks

 Before you take out a penile improvement loan and unbuckle your pants, consider the risks of lengthening or widening surgery.

 There are no well-studied approaches.
 No major medical organization approves of these surgeries.
 Some guys opt to travel to other countries for treatments that aren't approved in the U.S. If that thought has crossed your mind, slow down -- it's time to have a frank talk with your doctor about the risks you'd be taking.

 The side effects of lengthening surgeries are numerous and include infections, nerve damage, reduced sensitivity, and difficulty getting an erection.
 Perhaps most disturbing, scarring can leave you with a penis that's shorter than what you started with.
 Widening the penis is even more controversial.
 Side effects can be unsightly -- a lumpy, bumpy, uneven penis.

 The few studies that have been done aren't encouraging.
 The European Urology study looked at 42 men who had procedures to lengthen their penises by cutting the suspensory ligament and found that only 35% were satisfied with the results.
 Half went on to get more surgery.